wireless-broadband-alliance/wba-openroaming-portal/README.md

 24. `SYNC_LDAP_SEARCH_FILTER`: The filter used when searching the LDAP directory.
 The placeholder `@ID` is replaced with the user's ID.
 25. `WALLPAPER_IMAGE`: The resource path or URL to the wallpaper image.
 26. `DEMO_WHITE_LABEL`: Removes everything about the demo layout.
-27. `VERIFICATION_FORM`: Show the verification form to check the email of the user, only used for verification
-28. `BTS_DOWNLOAD`: Shows/hides the download and the operator system buttons, only used for verification